PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 caller, preserve the broadcast flag and all raw tuples, and retain both outer boundaries.
 Run affected and standard gates sequentially.
 Never create, update, or reopen a pull request.

+## Very-late layout-tail composite implementation checkpoint

+The characterized owner is now implemented in `passes/very_late_layout_tail_orchestration.py`.
+It runs Conv1D/decoder, Pad/InstanceNorm, singleton/consecutive Reshape, and optional layout-Transpose/broadcast cleanup in fixed order with the exact shared `ModelIRPassContext`.
+The lowerer retains the late-Swish predecessor, the phase-recorded broadcast-reconciliation successor, and the independent fallback singleton wrapper, but replaces the four unconsumed child locals with `_very_late_layout_tail_results`.

+Important design decisions:

+- the new owner is a straight-line orchestration boundary and does not change matching, rewriting, graph mutation, or result schemas;
+- child raw tuples are returned without copying or normalization;
+- `include_layout_transpose` is forwarded exactly to the broadcast child;
+- the primary singleton route uses the shared context directly, while the fallback wrapper keeps `(fallback_ir, None)`;
+- specialized child owners remain independently tested and all ownership assertions are now aware of the outer composite;
+- no phase result was added or removed, so the bounded store remains exactly 128 IDs and 128 owners.

+Changed production files are `onnx2tf/tflite_builder/lower_from_onnx2tf.py` and `onnx2tf/tflite_builder/passes/very_late_layout_tail_orchestration.py`.
+Characterization and owner-aware contract tests were updated across the four child orchestration families, singleton fallback coverage, terminal layout validation, architecture coverage, mutation-evidence accounting, and affected result-boundary tests.
+This handoff and the branch improvement/description documents record the checkpoint.

+Sequential `uv` validation passed: focused previously failing contracts 380, complete affected contracts 437, terminal-layout/efficiency 92, core 55, result contracts 196, phase-store 2, and TensorFlow import-blocking/default
+direct/`-cotof` 11.
+No test is failing and no new known production issue was introduced.
+No real-model conversion was run for this ownership-only move.

+At resume, first rerun the read-only unconsumed-result inventory against the committed lowerer.
+Select the next smallest source-adjacent, semantically closed cluster whose children are already pass-module-owned, add a strict characterization checkpoint before production changes, and keep all tests sequential and single-process under `uv`.
+Continue with scoped commits and pushes only.
+Never create, update, reopen, or otherwise modify a pull request.